+Duration:

-Date: Spring semester elective Duration: Six weeks, Wednesday evenings for 3 hours
+Six weeks, Wednesday evenings for 3 hours

-Kelly Fisher, DCN, RD, CSP, LD Anne VanBeber, PhD, RD, LD, FAND, CCMS
+Maria Crompton, DO Kelly Fisher, DCN, RD, CSP, LD Anne VanBeber, PhD, RD, LD, FAND, CCMS

 An Interprofessional Culinary Medicine Education initiative between the TCU Department of Nutritional Sciences and the University of North Texas Health Science Center (UNTHSC), in collaboration with University of Texas (UT) Southwestern Moncrief Cancer Institute in Fort Worth, began in 2013.
-The Health Meets Food curriculum has been offered to first year medical and physician assistant students from UNTHSC during the Spring semester, with almost 200 medical and allied health students completing the course thus far.
+The Health Meets Food curriculum has been offered to first year medical and physician assistant students from UNTHSC during the spring semester, with almost 200 medical and health students completing the course thus far.